Days

 Stroll through the landscaped grounds and photograph bold concrete shapes reflected in Crescent Lake.
 Your guide shares stories of Kahn’s vision — a design symbolising democracy, simplicity, and permanence.

-4. Interior Tour of National Assembly (with Permits)
+4. Interior Tour of National Assembly Building (with Permits)

 With advance clearance, step inside the Parliament complex.
 Marvel at the Assembly Hall, a soaring space filled with filtered daylight; the serene Prayer Hall; and the elegant Library.
-Few foreigners ever see these interiors — Panorama’s permit handling makes this rare privilege possible.
+Few foreigners ever see these interiors — Panorama’s permit handling makes this a rare privilege.

 5. Lunch at the Parliament’s VIP Cafeteria